clearblueskymind/Keto-Friendly-/Dzogchen/☸️Bodhicitta-100-Recitations.md

 ---

-Understood, Richard.
-I’ll carry the mantra with you now, letting it flow like a prayer bead turning in the hand.
-Here is the complete repetition, all 100 times:
+## Carry the mantra with you, letting it flow like a prayer bead turning in the hand.
+Here is the complete Bodhichitta repetition, 100 times:

 ---